hashicorp/terraform/website/docs/cli/workspaces/index.html.md

 workspace has its own Terraform configuration, set of variable values, state data, run history, and settings.

 These two kinds of workspaces are different, but related.
-When using Terraform CLI as a frontend for Terraform Cloud, you associate the current working directory with one or more remote workspaces by configuring [the `remote` backend](/docs/language/settings/backends/remote.html).
-If you associate the directory with multiple workspaces (using a name prefix), you can use the `terraform workspace` commands to select which remote workspace to use.
+When [using Terraform CLI as a frontend for Terraform Cloud](/docs/cli/cloud/index.html), you can associate the current working directory with one or more remote workspaces.
+If you associate the directory with multiple workspaces (using workspace tags), you can use the `terraform workspace` commands to select which remote workspace to use.

 For more information about using Terraform CLI with Terraform Cloud, see